Node.js Performance Tips: Best Methods...

 If you are using the web in one way or another you are consuming analytics, advertising and more.
 So, Google actually wants this to happen.

-Unlike Google, Microsoft’s business model doesn’t rely of the app store, but still, Microsoft has failed to attract the attention of app developers to persuade them to build apps for the Windows platform.
+Unlike Google, Microsoft’s business model doesn’t rely of the app store, but still, Microsoft has failed to attract the attention of android app developers to persuade them to build apps for the Windows platform.
 Even the Universal Windows Platform attempt hasn’t been very successful in gaining the attention of developers.
 And they have to fill the app gap problem anyhow and this is the optimum solution.

 Progressive Web app is going to be a containerized version of the native web application.
 More importantly, PWA never needs to be updated over the store, since it’s pulling data directly from the website.
 There are lots of PWAs already out there, including Instagram, Twitter, OneDrive, Starbucks, Uber, Lyft, Pinterest, LinkedIn, Uber and more.